Ching Hammill: Professional career

 After leaving Connecticut, he signed a contract to play professional football with a team in Bridgeport.
 He scored the game-winning touchdown over a team called "Williams", which helped them head "straight for a state championship."
 A 1922 article in The Bridgeport Telegram said his "greatest feat on the gridiron this season was his 53 yard run back of a punt which he scored a touchdown."
 He returned to Bridgeport for the 1923 and 1924 seasons.
 Hammill made one of his longest career plays in 1924 against the "West Sides", scoring on a 65-yard rush.

 In 1925, Hammill was signed by the Providence Steam Roller of the National Football League (NFL), making his debut against the Frankford Yellow Jackets on October 3, starting at the quarterback position.
 He and Cy Wentworth were described by The Philadelphia Inquirer as seeming to be "the only men in Providence's galaxy who could tear through Frankford's first and secondary defense for any sort of gains."
 The Steam Roller lost, 0–7.

 In November 1925, he also played for All-New Britain of New Britain, Connecticut.

 Death

 On November 25, 1925, less than two months after making his NFL debut, Hammill died of injuries suffered in an accident at his job.
 A report in The Journal said the following:

+Both of his legs were amputated, but Hammill ultimately died of his injuries.
 A game was held in December between the Bridgeport High School basketball team and former alumni, with the earnings going to the benefit of his family.

 A sportswriter in the Hartford Courant posthumously called him:maybe the best player Connecticut ever had ...
 He could run, pass and kick.
 And what a tackler he was!
 He had as tricky a running style as I've ever seen on a football field and he had [a] football sense that was uncanny.
 He would be hemmed in by tacklers and somehow he would get away and keep running.